filecoin-project/FIPs/FIPS/fip-solstice.md

 (f02) and is subject to the activation timelock mechanism (see Section 4).
 The SWA can also add new streams, subject to the L1-enforced constraint that the sum of all weights is equal to 1.
-At the time this FIP ships, the weight schedules for the two existing streams are as follows.
+At the time this FIP ships, the weight schedules for the existing streams are as follows.
 The weight w1 ramps down from 95% to 50% over roughly 9 quarters.
 During the first quarter (the bootstrap phase), w2 = 1 − w1 so nothing is burned and w2 reaches 10% by the end of the